thesse1/webmethods-api-gateway-staging/README.md

 ![GitHub Logo](/images/api.png)

-In addition to the functionality of the original webmethods-api-gateway-devops template, this solution includes an automatic validation and adjustment of API Gateway assets for the deployment on different stages.
+In addition to the functionality of the original webmethods-api-gateway-devops template (as depicted in the image above), this solution includes an automatic validation and adjustment of API Gateway assets for the deployment on different stages.
 It implements the following requirements:
  - APIs should have separate sets of applications (with different identifiers) on different stages.
 The correct deployment of these applications should be enforced automatically.
 All applications are created on a local development environment or the central CONFIG environment with names ending with "_DEV", "_STAGE" or "_PROD" indicating their intended usage.
 All applications should be exported and managed in VCS, but only the intended applications should be imported on the respective DEV, STAGE and PROD environments.
 In order to cover a specific use case, the solution will also allow applications with "_TEST" suffix and it will deploy them to STAGE environments together with the "_STAGE" applications.
  - APIs must not contain any local, API-level Log Invocation policies in order to prevent any privacy issues caused by too detailed transaction logging
  - Aliases are set to environment-specific values
  - API mocking is turned off for deployments on STAGE and PROD environments
  - API tags are added to all APIs indicating the build ID, the build name and the pipeline name (for auditability)

 This is implemented by validating and manipulating the assets on a dedicated BUILD environment: Initially, all assets (including all applications) are imported on the BUILD environment.
-Then the local, API-level policy actions are scanned for any unwanted Log Invocation policies using the API Gateway Policy Management Service API, all applications except for _DEV, _STAGE, _TEST or _PROD, respectively, are automatically deleted from the BUILD environment using the API Gateway Application Management Service API, alias values are overwritten using the API Gateway Alias Management Service API, and API tags are inserted and API mocking is disabled (for STAGE and PROD target environments) using the API Gateway Service Management Service API.
+Then the local, API-level policy actions are scanned for any unwanted Log Invocation policies, all applications except for _DEV, _STAGE, _TEST or _PROD, respectively, are automatically deleted from the BUILD environment, alias values are overwritten, and API tags are inserted and API mocking is disabled (for STAGE and PROD target environments).
 Finally, the API project is exported again from the BUILD environment (now only including the right applications for the target environment and aliases with the right values and APIs with the right API tags and, if applicable, API mocking turned off) and imported on the target environment.

 In addition to the deployment ("promotion") of assets to DEV, STAGE and PROD, the solution also includes pipelines for deploying API projects to the central CONFIG environment - without validations, manipulations and API tests.
 This allows for (re)setting the CONFIG environment to the current (or some former) state of the API development - selectively for the assets defined in one API project.
 Older states (Git commits) can be retrieved temporarily for inspecting former stages of the development or permanently for re-basing the development of the API project on an earlier version.

+Finally, the solution also includes a pipeline for exporting API projects from the central CONFIG environment.
+The pipeline will automatically commit the exported project to the HEAD of the selected repository branch.

 The solution supports two instances each for DEV, STAGE and PROD for hosting internal and external APIs.
 The respective instances are called DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT and PROD-EXT.
 Both internal and external APIs can be configured on the same local development instance or the central CONFIG instance.
 They must be assigned to the "Internal" or the "External" API group in order to be eligible for deployment to internal or external API Gateway DEV/STAGE/PROD instances. ("Internal" and "External" must be added to the apiGroupingPossibleValues extended setting in API Gateway for making these values eligible as API groups.)
 APIs assigned to both the "Internal" and the "External" API group are eligible for deployment on internal and external API Gateway instances.

 ![GitHub Logo](/images/devops_flow.png)

 > Note: The solution only supports additive promotion of new assets or asset changes.
 It does not support the promotion of asset deletions.
-Assets can be deleted directly on the target environment (in the API Gateway UI or through the respectice API Gateway asset management REST API).
+Assets can be deleted directly on the target environment (in the API Gateway UI or through the respective API Gateway asset management REST API).

 ## webMethods API Gateway assets and configurations